milkyware/milkyware.github.io/_drafts/replacing-biztalk-business-rules-engine.md

 }
 ```

 Defining a custom action is as simple as creating a new class and implementing the abstract class `ActionBase`.
 The above action looks for a value in the context called `Name` and uses it to format a string.
-Notice as well that `ILogger` is used in the constructor as, like with the rule stores, we can combine this with dependency injection.
+Multiple context properties can be configured to act as arguments in more complex actions.
+Also, notice that `ILogger` is provided to the constructor, like with the rule stores, as we can combine this with dependency injection.

 ``` cs
 builder.Services.AddTransient<SampleAction>();